Art Music Fund guidelines - Australia

 - Sample recordings must be no longer than a combined total of 10 minutes in duration

-22. Applications must clearly articulate the support and commitment of all parties to the proposal, and provide contact details for key partners to confirm their involvement.
+24. Applications must clearly articulate the support and commitment of all parties to the proposal, and provide contact details for key partners to confirm their involvement.

 25. Applications will be assessed by a panel of professionals which might include composers, performers, presenters and others with both local and international expertise in the exploitation of art music.